kj-ninja/kj-ninja/README.md

 # Front-end Developer

 Yo!
 I'm full-time front-end ninja with acrobatics and martial arts skills!
-I have a passion to learn a new things in terms of **JavaScript especially Vue.js / React**.
+I have a passion to learn a new things in terms of **JavaScript**.
-I’m currently mastering **React / TypeScript** and martial arts for sure.
+I’m currently mastering **Node.js / React** and martial arts for sure.

 ### Hey You check my portoflio site! 👋